 Walking to Longyearbyen town center is not recommended for your own safety.
 The area between is a polar bear unsafe zone.

-How to get from Longyearbyen to other Svalbard destinations
+Longyearbyen to other Svalbard destinations

 Logistically, it is not impossible for you to travel to other Svalbard destinations by yourself.
 You will have to rely on tour operators to get you to Barentsburg, Pyramiden, and the Isfjord Radio.